-Femme Fatale: A morally ambigious lady found of dressing in the same fashion who uses charm and sex appeal to wrap men (likely a detective) around her finger.
+Femme Fatale: A morally ambiguous lady fond of dressing in the same fashion who uses charm and sex appeal to wrap men (often detectives) around her finger.

-Such is the unconditional love and compassion of Yuria, the fiance of Fist of the North Star's Kenshiro, that even the tyrant Raoh, whose fists could shatter Heaven and Earth itself is utterly helpless before her redemptive kindness.
+Fist of the North Star: Such is the unconditional love and compassion of Yuria, the fiance of Kenshiro, that even the tyrant Raoh — whose fists could shatter Heaven and Earth itself — is utterly helpless before her redemptive kindness.

-Lenalee from D.Gray-man falls somewhere between this trope and Yamato Nadeshiko.
-On one hand she's a chinese girl whose devoted to friends and family and likes serving tea.
-On the other hand, she's a professional exorcist with a unique Innocence so she doesn't fit the 'domestic House Wife' aspect.
+Lenalee from D.Gray-Man falls somewhere between this trope and Yamato Nadeshiko.
+On one hand, she's a Chinese girl who's devoted to friends and family and likes serving tea.
+On the other hand, she's a professional exorcist with a unique Innocence, so she doesn't fit the 'domestic House Wife' aspect.

-Demon Hammer Marie Mjolnir, in Soul Eater.
+Demon Hammer Marie Mjolnir.
 A goofy version but nonetheless a feminine Death Scythe and one of the few who listens to Shinigami's orders.
 One of them is quietly reining in Stein's madness.
-As for the steel—her nickname is "Crushing Weapon." when confronting Justin Law on BJ's murder, she reacts to the possibility of him harming her students by landing a punch on his chest so hard he's thrown into the air.
+As for the steel—her nickname is "Crushing Weapon."
+When confronting Justin Law on BJ's murder, she reacts to the possibility of him harming her students by landing a punch on his chest so hard he's thrown into the air.
 This comes after Justin, having clearly forgotten he's in a series full of Action Girls, points out that though he and Marie are both Death Scythes, she has only a "woman's power"..

-Tsubaki is this too.
-Gentle, kind and patient, she more than holds her own in battle, and early in the series her competence is said to be the reason her Idiot Hero meister Black*Star is still alive.
+Tsubaki is gentle, kind, and patient, she more than holds her own in battle, and early in the series, her competence is said to be the reason her Idiot Hero meister Black*Star is still alive.

 Demon City Shinjuku: Sayaka, a lovely ojou who travels into the most dangerous place in the story, by herself, and defeats a demon with her kind hearted will power.
 Point in fact, she did not go into Sinjuku to defeat Levi Rah, but instead to redeem him.

-Kyoko from Maison Ikkoku is much more independent-minded and tempermental than her sweet, proper demeanor suggests, as Godai soon discovers.
+Maison Ikkoku: Kyoko is much more independent-minded and tempermental than her sweet, proper demeanor suggests, as Godai soon discovers.
 Her resolve is the only thing that keeps Maison Ikkoku from descending into chaos.

-Matoko Sayama from Karakuridouji Ultimo is a very polite girl but there's some cold steel underneath.
-It sharpens after she contracts Regula, the doji of disipline and memory wiping
+Karakuridouji Ultimo: Matoko Sayama is a very polite girl, but there's some cold steel underneath.
+It sharpens after she contracts Regula, the doji of discipline and memory wiping.

 Thorfinn's mother, from Vinland Saga with elements of a Mama Bear back when Thors was still an arrogant warrior.

-Ryougi Shiki from Kara no Kyoukai crosses this with Ladyof War.
+Kara no Kyoukai: Ryougi Shiki crosses this with Ladyof War.
 Raised as both The Ojou and a competent swords-woman, she generally wears a kimono.....with her favorite knife tucked behind the sash.

-Jenny Doolittle of Bodacious Space Pirates is initially portrayed as The Ojou, but then displays major nerve when facing down the Lightning 11.
+Bodacious Space Pirates: Jenny Doolittle is initially portrayed as The Ojou, but then displays major nerve when facing down the Lightning 11.
 She later plays this trope rather literally, concealing a pistol in her (silk) wedding dress.

-Saya’s mother in Highschool of the Dead appears to be the perfect lady.
+Highschool of the Dead: Saya’s Yuriko mother appears to be the perfect lady.
 She remains quiet and generally stands behind her husband.
-However, we last see her massacring zombies in a dress and using a gun that’s almost as big as she is... in the middle of a fire.
+However, we last see her massacring zombies in a dress and using a gun thats almost as big as she is... in the middle of a fire.

-Literally in the case of Vivian from Hungry Joker: She's a self-described Oujo-sama who has beautiful silk clothes and metallic skin that can extend into scythes.
+Hungry Joker: Literally in the case of Vivia.
+She's a self-described Oujo-sama who has beautiful silk clothes and metallic skin that can extend into scythes.
 Sadly for her she was stripped of her oujo-ness because her powers weren't proper and her parents abandoned her, but Haiji thinks her powers are beautiful.

-Michiru/Sailor Neptune in Sailor Moon is a graceful Ojou whose girlfriend Haruka/Sailor Uranus is much more masculine than she is, but it's obvious that while both are badasses in their own right Michiru is the one you really don't want to cross.
-Not to mention, it's strongly hinted that the super girlish Michiru is the one with the reins in their relationship, and she could have Haruka totally wrapped around her fingers if she wanted to.
+Michiru/Sailor Neptune is a graceful Ojou whose girlfriend Haruka/Sailor Uranus is much more masculine than she is, but it's obvious that while both are badasses in their own right Michiru is the one you really don't want to cross.
+It's strongly hinted that the super girlish Michiru is the one with the reins in their relationship, and she could have Haruka totally wrapped around her fingers if she wanted to.

 Ami/Mercury starts as a super smart Shy Blue-Haired Girl, but as the series goes on she also shows shades of the trope.
-Specially obvious in Stars, where she resists a massive beating from a enemy while trying to finds it weak spot, and when criticized by the aforementioned Haruka she calmly says "this is how I fight" and manages to win her respect.
+Specially obvious in Stars, where she endures a massive beating from a enemy while trying to find its weak spot, and when criticized by the aforementioned Haruka she calmly says "this is how I fight" and manages to win her respect.

 In Downfall We have Unohana, who is an example of this trope in Bleach canon.
 In this case, however she's the villain, sort of, and slaughters an entire platoon of Soul Reapers with her bare hands before takes on Zaraki Kenpachi himself.

-Millie in Seven Brides For Seven Brothers is an example in territorial America.
-She embodies every ideal of femininity at the time: she's not afraid of working hard; she cooks, cleans, and sews for seven men, and yet turns a house of barbarians into a matriarchy through sheer force of personality.
+Seven Brides for Seven Brothers: Millie is an example in territorial America.
+She embodies every ideal of femininity at the time: she's not afraid of working hard; she cooks, cleans, and sews for seven men, and yet turns a house of barbarians into a matriarchy through sheer force of personality and timely laundering.

 Mary Poppins, the title character.
 A prim and Proper Lady; the only one not to lose her composure during the laughing scene.
 She also manipulates her employer with the ease of a pro.
 See her entry on Reverse Psychology.

-Not only is Dale's situation in Horrible Bosses is an almost perfect Gender Flip of the workplace sexual harassment seen in films like 9 to 5, Dale himself is an almost perfect Gender Flip of the sort of sweet, innocent girls most likely to get harassed in films of that nature—complete with their deeply buried rage.
+Horrible Bosses: Not only is Dale's situation an almost perfect Gender Flip of the workplace sexual harassment seen in films like 9 to 5, Dale himself is an almost perfect Gender Flip of the sort of sweet, innocent girls most likely to get harassed in films of that nature—complete with their deeply buried rage.